Romy Shiller

 Romy Shiller was a Special Guest with The Bitch Diva at Pimbletts.
 She performed with the bands Mystic Muse and Forever Changing.

-As performance research, Romy Shiller was in The Greater Toronto Drag King Society, where she played Marie Osmond, Lola from the song Copacabana, and Slash from the musical group Guns N’ Roses.
+As part of her performance research, Romy Shiller was in The Greater Toronto Drag King Society, where she played Marie Osmond, Lola from the song "Copacabana," and Slash from the band Guns N’ Roses.

 Romy Shiller is in an issue (Fall '08) of U of T Magazine.
 (MA 1992, PH.D.
 1999)

-Romy Shiller is in Lipstik Indie as the "feature artist" for You Never Know: A Memoir and appears there for her book 'Again.'
+Romy Shiller is featured as the "feature artist" in Lipstik Indie for You Never Know: A Memoir, and appears there for her book, "Again."